-4. And while we are still on the topic of phones — make sure you know where your phone came from.
+- Ensure you’ve got a clean phone.
+While on the topic of phones — make sure you know where your phone came from.
 Buying a second-hand phone off the internet or using a jailbroken phone is not advised.
 You want a phone where you know its full security history and have confidence that you are the only one in complete control of what’s going on behind the scenes.

-5. Mind your hardware ports.
+- Mind your hardware ports.
 One of the biggest risks and simplest ways to breach a phone’s security is through a hardware port.
 To ensure safety, make sure you either disable hardware ports or at least be aware of your external hardware connections.

 Abra app security and 2FA